Starting a Mountain Bike Coaching Business

 3. Money, money, money

 Unfortunately, in most cases, you need it to make it.
 The initials costs can add up in the beginning and you need to be prepared for unexpected expenses of running your own business.

 Things to consider are: Do you need a lawyer, web designer, insurance, employees?

 We have heard this time and time again and it is true.
 Be sure to consider this as well, do you plan to coach at a public park or a local trailhead?
 Do you need permits?

 5. What type of business structure is right for your business?

 There are many different business structures to consider.
-The decision you make with have long-lasting tax implications, Sole Proprietorship, a Partnership, a traditional Corporation (C-Corp), S-Corporation, or a Limited Liability Company (LLC).
+The decision you make has long-lasting tax implications, Sole Proprietorship, a Partnership, a traditional Corporation (C-Corp), S-Corporation, or a Limited Liability Company (LLC).
 The best advice is to visit the IRS website or talk to a local accountant before you decide what is right for your business.
 Check out the U.S. Small Business Association website – it’s a great resource to help you get started!

-6. What is your Brand?
+6. What is Your Brand?

 Create your business name.
 Your name and logo are the start of your brand identity and will help your customer understand who you are and what you have to offer.
 Your brand identity should be aligned with your brand message.
 What you provide your customers, including the level of service you offer will help shape and define your brand.